koolskateguy89/arduino_21coa202_cw/doc.md

 lcd.print(buf);
 ~~~

+But I chose to use my current implementation as it doesn't involve creating a temporary buffer.

+### Example

 For example, after a `CAMain` message, the Arduino should look like:

 ![NAMES Arduino Display](doc/names/names_arduino.jpg)

-## SCROLL
+## SCROLL {#SCROLL}

 *Write about this extension*

 *In documentation, highlight parts of FSM required for this particular requirement and the LoC and functions that carry this implementation*

-SCROLL and NAMES are implemented together as they go hand-in-hand, in the namespace `NAMES_SCROLL`.
+SCROLL and NAMES were implemented together as they go hand-in-hand, in the namespace `NAMES_SCROLL`.

 It is implemented using a flowchart:
 ![SCROLL Flowchart](doc/scroll_flowchart.svg)